 - When fishing heavily fished community lakes and ponds, allow the Catfish time to take the bait.
-You may need to free spool your reel and allow the line to be taken out unimpeded, else risk the Catfish dropping your bait.
+You may need to free-spool your reel and allow the line to be taken out unimpeded, or else risk the Catfish dropping your bait.

 - If the dough bait hardens, add a little water and knead the dough bait back to its bread dough consistency.
 If too much water is added, keep a cup of cornmeal handy to add as needed.